RuniteOre/Tibia_Calculators/README.md

 # Runite's Tibia Calculators

 Welcome to Runite's Tibia Calculators, a set of calculators designed to help you determine various stats and metrics for your character in the game Tibia.
-With these calculators, you can determine your base damage, expected damage, speed, and more.
+With these calculators, you can determine your base damage, expected damage, expected healing, and time to level.

 ## Features